maelys-mcardle/interactive-story-creator/README.md

 ## Writing Interactive Fiction

-See the `Tutorial` link on the creator for instructions on how to write interactive fiction with this tool.
+See the `Documentation` link on the creator for instructions on how to write interactive fiction with this tool.